b-robotized-forks/kuka_experimental/kuka_eki_motion_primitives_hw_interface/README.md

 Before transfering a new Version of the KUKA project to the Robot via WorkVisual, stop the ROS2 side and deselect the robot- and submit-interpreter (therefore you need to be in expert mode).
 If this is not done, the Robotersteuerung needs to get restarted.

 TODO(mathias31415) insert images/ screenshots to better explain the stuff

+# TODOs
+- Blending between two motionprimitives not working yet
+- execute eki_close("NAME") when programm is stopped to properly close the connection --> without eki_close() its not possible to init a new server when restarting the program.
+- handle additional paramters like velocity and acceleration